fbpx

 Day 5 - Port Vila

-This morning, you have the option to visit the volcano a second time, for sunrise.
 After breakfast, you'll head into the jungle-clad hills to a kastom village.
 The community here has long rejected modern life and conserves many aspects of a traditional lifestyle.
 Learn about traditional rites of passage and the local Prince Phillip movement as your leader guides you around the village.
 As you explore, you’ll gain insight into a community at the cusp of making decisions about the future and how tourism can help conserve long-held practices.
-Have lunch at a local cafe in town, then stop at a coffee shop brewing local beans before returning to the airport for an afternoon flight back to Port Vila.
+Stop for lunch at a local cafe in town, then it's time to say goodbye to Tanna and head to the airport for an afternoon flight back to Port Vila.

 Day 6 - Pele to Nguna

-Today, you’ll travel from Port Vila to Pele, a tropical island renowned for its marine conservation area.
-Take a scenic drive to Emua Wharf, stopping at a coffee roastery along the way, then it’s a short boat ride to Pele.
+Today, you’ll travel from Port Vila to Pele Island, a tropical island renowned for its marine conservation area.
+Take a scenic drive along Efate's west coast to Emua Wharf, stopping at a coffee roastery along the way.
+Then it’s a short boat ride to Pele Island.
 When you arrive, sit down for a local lunch on the beach.
-Then, go snorkelling in the lagoon (weather permitting) or in the marine conservation area.
+Take another short boat ride to Taloa Village on neighbouring Nguna Island to visit the historic church and community sites on a village walk.
+Later this afternoon, go snorkelling in the lagoon (weather permitting) or in the marine conservation area.
 Expect lots of tropical fish, the occasional turtle (if you’re lucky) and plenty of hard corals and small canyons to explore.
-This afternoon, you'll have the option to take a boat over to Nguna for a challenging volcano walk.
-Alternatively, you can go for a few easier walks around Pele's villages.
 Your accommodation for the night is at bungalows on Pele hosted by the village women.

 Day 7 - Port Vila

-This morning, take an easy walk to Nguna’s main village to visit the historic church and community sites, before heading back to Efate for lunch at a locally owned restaurant.
-Here, there are more opportunities for snorkelling, if you’re eager to get back in the water.
-Take in the lovely views across the islands, then drive back to Port Vila, this time along the east coast road, meaning you’ll do a round tour of Efate.
+This afternoon, you'll have the option to take a boat over to Nguna for a challenging volcano walk.
+Alternatively, you can go for a few easier walks around Pele's villages for a chance to learn about the community’s conservation efforts through the Nguna-Pele Conservation Network.
+Then it's time to back to Efate for lunch at a locally owned restaurant.
+Take in the lovely views across the islands, then drive back to Port Vila, this time along the east coast road, with a stop for a swim at one of the beaches or coves around Eton village.
 There are lots of roadside markets to explore and plenty of photo opportunities.
-Stop for a swim at the sublime Blue Lagoon or one of the local coves around Eton village.
 Make one final stop at a distillery, for a delicious tasting of local liqueurs.
 Arrive back at your Port Vila accommodation in the evening.
 Celebrate a trip well-travelled with an optional farewell dinner with your group.

 Day 8 - Port Vila